refinedev/refine/documentation/docs/tutorial/0-introduction/1-prequisite.md

 **refine** is a React-based framework.
 So, if you have some preliminary knowledge of React and TypeScript, then this tutorial is perfect for you!
 Just by following the directions provided, you'll be able to finish it from start to finish.

-In order to publish and deploy your project, you'll also need a [GitHub](https://github.com/) (or a similar platform).
+In order to publish and deploy your project, you'll also need a [GitHub](https://github.com/) account (or a similar platform).

 <details>
 <summary>How do I use the checklists at the bottom of each page?</summary>